katrinamatoza/librockpaperscissor/README.md

 docker run -ti [-p 22] -v YOUR_PATH:CONTAINER_PATH librps
 ```

+And then, when you are inside the container, you have to start the ssh daemon so you can use the remote development tools.

 ## Developing

 The first step of course is to clone the repo.
 Then you should update the composer libraries and then run the testsuite.